 We keep the costs down as much as possible – this is a non-profit hobby, not a business.
 We charge £15-£25 per one-day game to cover the cost of hiring the site, maintenance of the loan kit, and props that are used in the game.

 Additionally, an annual payment of £10 covers insurance, this is payable for the whole year on the first game an individual plays following the start of June (when it's renewed).

-As an option, the site offers a cooked lunch including a burger, chips, and drink for £5, which most players take part in.
-Further costs to factor in include travel and costume, although these will vary person to person.
+Further costs to factor in include travel, food and drink (please bring your own), and costume, although these will vary person to person.
 In general, it’s a very inexpensive hobby! 😊